Skip to content

 fun send(params: SendParameters);

-Sends a message using a SendParameters Struct.
+Queues the message to be sent using a SendParameters Struct.

 Usage example: